pkrverma/verification-aptos/README.md

 - Implementing additional error handling for cases such as non-existent patients or unauthorized verification attempts.
 - Adding support for multiple hospitals managing a shared patient database.
 - Enhancing security features to prevent unauthorized data access.

----

-Feel free to customize the contract address and other sections as needed.